indexdata/rfcs/text/0000-folio-breaking-changes.md

 - How to provide the guidance for versioning Behavioral changes?
 - What kind of change would result from the dropping of a minor/patch version of a runtime dependency?
 (Note that a dev doesn’t get to set the java version of the platform because container config happens independent of implementation development)
 - How to provide a clear guidance as to how the proposal should be implemented?
+- Changes to public routes expressed within the UI can be considered breaking.
+This has not been addressed by this RFC.
+- Some changes to shared components within the UI could be considered breaking.
+This has not been addressed by this RFC.